iluwatar/java-design-patterns/reactor/README.md

 ---
-title: "Understanding the Reactor Pattern in Java - Concurrency and Event Handling Explained"
+title: "Reactor Pattern in Java: Mastering Non-blocking Event-Driven Architectures"
+shortTitle: Reactor
 description: "Explore the Reactor pattern in Java: Learn how this concurrency model handles multiple simultaneous I/O operations using a single thread for improved performance and scalability.
 Ideal for developers building high-performance network applications."
 category: Concurrency
 language: en